Ande Parks: Comics

-Graphic Novel Writer
+Graphic novel writer

 Although better known for his artwork, Ande is also a writer.
 He has contributed several articles in comic book trade magazines, such as Draw!, geared towards critiques of artwork and professional tips for inkers.
 Parks' combined his inking style with his fondness for writing when he created the superhero spoof Uncle Slam & Fire Dog for Action Planet Comics, based to a certain extent on his love of Marvel Comics' Captain America.
 Uncle Slam appeared in three issues of the Action Planet anthology book series, and in two issues of his own book in the early- to mid-1990s.
 The character also appeared in a completely on-line comic book for Komicwerks.
 A new Uncle Slam book, "Uncle Slam Fights Back", was released in the summer of 2008.

 For graphic novels, he has often turned to his neighboring region in the Midwest as source material for his writing projects.
 To date Parks has steered towards writing what is best classified as historical fiction.
 He has credited Alan Moore's From Hell as being a large influence in his decision to pursue writing in the historical fiction genre.
 In 2003, Oni Press published Park's first original graphic novel, Union Station.
 The book dealt with the events surrounding the Kansas City massacre, which took place in 1933 in Kansas City, Missouri, and helped J. Edgar Hoover make the F.B.I. a powerful organization in law enforcement and government for decades to come.
 Eduardo Barreto provided the artwork, done in black-&-white to give the piece more of a Depression-era period look.

 In 2005 Parks returned to the genre of historical fiction with Capote In Kansas, drawn by Chris Samnee.
 The book details the time Truman Capote spent in Kansas while he worked on his literary masterpiece, In Cold Blood.

 Parks wrote the graphic novel Ciudad which was published in 2014.
 The film Extraction (2020) is based on Ciudad.

-Graphic Novels
+Graphic novels

 Website

 In addition to his active official website where artwork is available for purchase, Ande maintains a blog at Ande Parks: Shouting from the Basement.